Curtis Jacobson's 1971 MGB/GT with Buick 215 V8

 Attachment of PCV and MAP sensor port block.

-This photo shows attachment of PCV and MAP sensor port block to the bottom of my plenum.
+This photo shows attachment of a PCV and MAP sensor port block to the bottom of my plenum.

 The guys at Peterson Fluid Systems in Denver certainly do beautiful TIG welding, don't they?